IanChang-GitHub/Hackintosh-for-Msi-B85-G43-gaming/README.md

 - Key "set_var 0x67 0x0" and press enter.

 ## Issue unsolve
-1. Computer sleeping capability may turn off, it would wake up unsuccessfully
+1. Computer sleeping capability may be turned off, it would wake up unsuccessfully

 ## Update Log